 For sequence labelling, we want a prediction for each timestamp.
 However, we share the weights for the softmax layer across all timesteps.
 How do we do that?
 By flattening the first two dimensions of the output tensor.
 This way time steps look the same as examples in the batch to the weight matrix.
 Afterwards, we reshape back to the desired shape.

-Let’s say we predict a class for each frame, so we keep using cross entropy as our cost function.
+Let’s say we predict a class for each frame, so we keep using cross entropy as our loss function.
 Here we have a prediction and target for every time step.
-We thus compute the cross entropy for every time step and sequence and then average over the batch size.
+We thus compute the cross entropy for every time step and sequence in the batch, and then average along these two dimensions.
 Here is the complete gist for sequence labelling.

 Updated 2016-08-17: TensorFlow 0.10 moved the recurrent network operations